yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 So either we have to save all possibly relevant information as we rebase a sliced insert over each slice move, or we have to allow clients to query this information as needed.

+We can represent the intermediate locations and list them in the move table for so that they're more quickly findable.
+Each intermediate location is represented by a "Bounce" mark, that represents the exact location of the dst of the intermediate move (including its tie-break flag.
+Each bounce mark specifies which prior move op it is lifted by.
+We need this information so we can tell whether two bounces came from the same move or not.
+It may make more sense to specify this on the next mark in the chain so we only have to backtrack one hop fewer.
+The representation has been updated thus.

+It's tempting to want to extract all the information from the bounce locations and only represent it in the final insert location, but doing that would take away our ability to precisely describe the bounce location, which is needed when two sliced inserts need to be ordered.
+The question of whether we also want this information at the final location still stands.

 High-level question: in which situations do we want to avoid/allow querying (A) locally maintained data, or (B) service-maintained data.
 It seems one thing we want to avoid is forcing clients to download the whole history in order to catch up.
 It does seem like there are scenarios where a recently joined client may have to ask for older history though: the case of undoing either the move or the delete that led moved data to be deleted.

+## About the Move Table

+Why do we want a move table?

+It's useful in scenarios where one of the two marks for a move needs to have its index (or an index on its parent path) updated.
+For example if 3 nodes are concurrently inserted before a move-out mark, we can quickly access the move-out mark's path in the table and update it there instead of having to delve into the changeset tree to find the corresponding move-in mark, and update the path of the move-out mark on it.

+Couldn't we just not have paths?

+We could but that would be a problem for partial checkouts: they would potentially see a move-in mark and not see a corresponding move-out mark.
+They would then have no idea where to go look for the src data.
+Having the path lets us narrow down what portion of the tree needs to be queried.

+How to decide what data goes into move table as opposed to what should be represented on the marks?

+If a partial checkout wouldn't need the information in question then we don't include it in the move table.
+This is done to keep the move-table smaller.

 ## Should we decouple move and forward?